oviney/robotframework/README.md

 * I will cover this in another tutorial.
 * Fix issues with Jenkin's not displaying RF reports ** inject the following -Dhudson.model.DirectoryBrowserSupport.CSP= into /etc/default/jenkins, then 'service jenkins restart' to apply
+** https://www.blazemeter.com/blog/headless-execution-selenium-tests-jenkins - great info on issues when using headless chromedriver on Linux system.